Honey_bee_flying.jpg

 Splitting

 A general term used to describe the process of taking an established colony and splitting off bees and/or queens from it to make a new hive.
-Instead of a colony natural swarming the beekeeper splits the colony as a controlled artificial swarm to make use the natural swarm tendency of the colony in spring.
+Instead of a colony naturally swarming, the beekeeper splits the colony as a controlled artificial swarm to make use of the natural swarm tendency of the colony in spring.
 This is the most common way for established beekeepers to expand their operation instead of paying for bees each year.
 There are many split methods and techniques.
 The most common technique is to buy mated queens from a dedicated bee producer and then split frames of bees and brood from their own colonies to join with the purchased mated queen.
 Another common technique is to allow the hive to produce queen cells on their own as they naturally would do in spring.
 And then make split(s) with the laying queen and swarm cells before they swarm.
 The easiest method is a walk-away split, where a 2 box colony is split in half.
 The colony that does not have a queen will raise an emergency queen and likely become a new colony.
 It is highly recommended to move splits more than 2 miles away or the flying bees will return to their original location making the split potentially very weak due to the loss of flying bees.